daniellee862/advanced-sql/README.md

-# NC-flix

-This is a two day sprint designed to increase your knowledge of some more advanced SQL queries.
-After the lunch break on day two, regardless of your progress, move onto the Section Two tasks.
-If you complete the `pg-8000` steps, come back to your Section One tasks.
+# Advanced SQL with Python, PG8000 and PostgreSQL 📊

+## Introduction 🎥 :
+The intention of this project is to take a deeper dive into more advanced SQL queries, data analysis, and Python integration.
+The theme of the project and database is based on a video rental store.

 ---

+## Overview 🎬 :
 Video streaming services are all well and good, but they lack a certain physical quality.
-Not to miss out on a questionable business venture, Northcoders is bringing back the **video rental store**!
+Not to miss out on a questionable business venture, we are bringing back the **video rental store**!

 Business is somewhat slow at the moment (surprisingly!) so we've been tasked to start thinking about how we store our data.
 At the moment we have the following three tables: